You make Class 2 National Insurance contributions if you’re self-employed to qualify for benefits like the State Pension.

 If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before it (unless you’re paying by Faster Payments).

-You can’t set up a new Direct Debit to pay Class 2 National Insurance.
+You can’t normally set up a new Direct Debit to pay Class 2 National Insurance.
 However, HMRC will continue to take payments from your account if you’ve previously set one up.

 You must pay immediately or HMRC can take action against you.
 You can make one-off payments for any overdue amounts you owe.